 #7.
 Siete Foods Almond Flour Tortillas

 Wow.
 If you are gluten-free or grain-free these will just blow you away.
-As mentioned above, I still love my sprouted corn tortillas from Food for Life brand, but in some ways I actually like these almond flour tortillas better.
 They are incredibly soft and have the perfect texture and flavor.

 Made from almonds and cassava flour (the same flour I discuss in item #6 above), they are also very nutritious.
 You can learn more about Siete brand Almond Flour Tortillas on the company’s FAQ page HERE.